YIFY: History

 YIFY Torrents was founded by Yiftach Swery in 2010 while he was studying computer science at University of Waikato.
-Yiftach is an app developer, web developer and archery champion from Auckland, New Zealand.
 In August 2011, the YIFY brand was gaining enough traffic to warrant the launch of an official YIFY Torrents Website, although it was eventually blocked by United Kingdom authorities.
 A backup website yify-torrents.im was launched for users to bypass this ban.

 The YIFY name continued to generate traction to the point where in 2013 'YIFY' was the most searched term on Kickass Torrents, along with other related search terms such as 'yify 720p', 'yify 2013' and 'yify 1080p'.
 This popularity was maintained through to 2015, where it was once again the most searched term on BitTorrent websites.

 In January 2014, Yiftach announced that he was retiring from encoding and uploading, mentioning that it was 'time for a change' in his life.
 The website rebranded to YTS, and moved to a new domain name at yts.re.
 "YTS" is an abbreviation of "YIFY Torrent Solutions".
-Management was handed over to the existing team of staff members, and encoding was delegated to a new automated system nicknamed "OTTO" which would handle future encodes and uploads.
-Yts.re owned a company based in the United Kingdom, officially incorporated on 5 February 2015, with Yiftach taking the role as a company "programmer".
+Management was handed over to the existing team of staff members, and encoding was delegated to "OTTO" which would handle future encodes and uploads.
+Yts.re owned a company based in the UK, officially incorporated on 5 February 2015, with Yiftach taking the role as a company "programmer".
 The company was officially dissolved in February 2016.
 The website was reprogrammed at both the frontend and backend in February 2015, as part of a site overhaul to deal with increased traffic.
 The domain name was suspended by the FRNIC registry in March 2015 as a result of legal pressure, and as a result, the website moved to a new domain yts.to by 20 March 2015.

 In October 2015, the YIFY website went down, with no word from any of the staff or those connected with the site, and no new YIFY releases.
 It was confirmed on October 30, 2015, that YIFY/YTS was shut down permanently.
 The site was shut down due to a lawsuit coming from the Motion Picture Association of America (MPAA).
 They filed a multi-million-dollar lawsuit against the website's operator, accusing him of "facilitating and encouraging massive copyright infringement".
 This news came as a surprise to some, such as a spokesman for the New Zealand Screen Association who would have expected the site to have been operating from Eastern Europe, the case with some other past websites.
 Swery was able to settle out of court a month later, signing a non-disclosure agreement.
 Yiftach did not resist legal action in any way, and co-operated with authorities as needed.
 In a 2016 Reddit AMA, Yiftach justified this saying that he never intended to "put up a fight", and had frequently told himself "When someone asks you to stop properly, you stop".